cloudposse/terraform-null-label/README.md

 However, it is highly configurable.
 The delimiter (e.g. `-`) is configurable.
 Each label item is optional (although you must provide at least one).
 So if you prefer the term `stage` to `environment` you can exclude environment and the label `id` will look like `{namespace}-{stage}-{name}-{attributes}`.
-If attributes are excluded but `stage` and `environment` are included, `id` will look like `{namespace}-{environment}-{stage}-{name}`.
+- If attributes are excluded but `namespace`, `stage`, and `environment` are included, `id` will look like `{namespace}-{environment}-{stage}-{name}`.
-If you want the attributes in a different order, you can specify that, too, with the `label_order` list.
+- If you want the attributes in a different order, you can specify that, too, with the `label_order` list.
-You can set a maximum length for the name, and the module will create a unique name that fits within that length.
+- You can set a maximum length for the name, and the module will create a unique name that fits within that length.
+- You can control the letter case of the generated labels which make up the `id` using `var.label_value_case`.
+- The labels are also exported as tags.
+You can control the case of the tag names (keys) using `var.label_tag_case`.

 It's recommended to use one `terraform-null-label` module for every unique resource of a given resource type.
 For example, if you have 10 instances, there should be 10 different labels.